Sooraj1411/Data-Cleaning-EDA/README.md

  (d).
 Remove Any Column<br>

 2. **Exploratory Data Analysis(EDA) :** <br>
  (a).
-Analyzed the data and identified companies with a layoff percentage of 1, indicating that they laid off entire workforce.<br>
+Analyzed companies with a layoff percentage of 100%, indicating they laid off their entire workforce.<br>
  (b).
-Analyzed the data to identify which comapny, industry, country and stage had the highest number of layoffs.<br>
+Identified companies, industries, countries, and stages with the highest number of layoffs.<br>
  (c).
-Analyzed the data to identify the specific months or years when the most layoffs took place with the help of rolling total.<br>
+Analyzed specific months or years with the highest number of layoffs using rolling totals.<br>
  (d).
-Also analyzed the data around specific period when COVID-19 waves hit the world.<br>
+Analyzed layoff trends during specific COVID-19 waves.<br>

 3. **INSIGHTS :** <br>
    (a).
 Out of almost 2000 companies, more that 100 companies laid off their entire workforce.<br>